RomneyDa/rn-random-moving-gears/README.md

 # Base types and architecture

-First things first, you need a set of gears to work with!
+First things first, you need a GearSet to work with!
-Here are the requirements:
+- Gear sets are arrays of
 - Gear images:
   - PNG format with transparent background
   - No extra space around the edges